 This analysis needs to happen before you pick an attribution model.

 This phase consists initially of understanding customer behavior and defining conversion metrics.
 Based on the conversion metrics, tools like Data Feeds (for raw data) or Analysis Workspace facilitate your understanding of

 For example, if 50% of customers touch 3 channels before converting, is there any interaction among those 3 channels?

 You could then do upper- and lower-funnel analysis to expand your understanding.

-In this analysis, the assumption is that people already know about your brand and you want them to convert.
-Use e-mail or push notifications or Facebook ads.
+In lower-funnel analysis, the assumption is that people already know about your brand and you want them to convert.
+Use email, push notifications, or Facebook ads.

 The purpose of this step is to validate your hypotheses.

 Suppose your hypothesis is: “My First-touch channel has more impact on conversion than my last-touch channel.”